botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

   + setImmediate("code")
   + Function("code")()

+>The image below shows Burp Collaborator receiving the victim cookie as a base64 result.

 ![Burp collaborator receiving request with base64 cookie value from our POC.](xss2.png)

 >Hosting the **IFRAME** with eval() and fetch() payload on exploit server, respectively base64 encoded and URL encoded.